-The system in Fig. 2 is obviously a non-central since the light rays forming the panoramic image are not intersecting in one point called the viewpoint, but instead are tangent ($\varphi \neq 0$) to a cylinder with radius r_0 called the viewing cylinder (Fig. 3).
+The system on Fig. 2 is obviously a non-central since the light rays ($\varphi \neq 0$) forming the panoramic image are not intersecting in one point called the viewpoint, but instead are tangent to a circle with radius r_0 called the viewing circle.
 Thus, we are dealing with panoramic images formed by a projection from a number of viewpoints.
-This means that a captured point on the scene will be seen in the panoramic image only from one viewpoint.
-This is why the panoramic images captured in this way are called the multiperspective panoramic images.
+This means that a point on the scene will be seen in the panoramic image only from one viewpoint.